-If you have been injured or fallen ill due to any of the aforementioned types of medical errors, or if you have suffered due to another type of medical mistake and aren’t sure if you have a case in Kentucky, reach out to our office so we can further discuss the individual details of your potential medical malpractice claim.
+If you have been injured by any of these common mistakes or have reason to believe any other mistake was made during medical treatment you received in Kentucky, reach out to our office so we can further discuss the individual details of your potential medical malpractice claim.

 Kentucky Medical Malpractice FAQ